jupyter-book/jupyter-book/docs/advanced/pdf.md

 ```

 To build PDF files for each page of the project then you can specify the
-option `--individualfiles`.
+option `--individualpages`.
 The individual PDF files will be available in the
 `latex` build folder and will have the same document name as the source file.